What is Reactive Risk Management

 - Just Culture and transparency regarding discussing past safety issues and how decisions impacted those issues.

-One of the primary reasons we see safety programs get into trouble is because they don’t actively discuss decision making in their program, and/or don’t spend the resources on reactive training in favor of spending resources on proactive training.
+One of the primary reasons we see troubled SMS is because they don’t actively discuss decision making in their program, and/or don’t spend the resources on reactive training in favor of spending resources on proactive training.

 In order to improve the decision making ability and responsiveness of employees, an organizations needs to understand that reactive and proactive are equally valuable.